Couchbase-Ecosystem/cbl-ionic-docs/docs/DataSync/remote-sync-gateway.md

     A specific collection or a set of collections is synced.

-As part of the syncing setup, the Gateway has to map the Couchbase Lite database to the database being synced on Capella.
+As part of the syncing setup, the replicator has to map the Couchbase Lite database collections to the configuration on the remote server.

 ## Replication Protocol